rienmu/NTPSC/README.md

 # NTPSC
-this is a push test
+this is a push test from agr